Oscar predictions 2025: who is likely to win?

 Animated feature film

-"Gorgeous" films "The Wild Robot" and "Flow" could create shockwaves at this year's ceremony, said Screen Rant.
-The Academy has previously preferred animations from Walt Disney Animation Studios and Pixar Animation Studios but the "critical acclaim and award success" of these two films could see that come to an end.
+Screen Rant may be right in its prediction that "gorgeous" films "The Wild Robot" and "Flow" could create shockwaves at this year's ceremony, after they both were nominated.
+The Academy has previously preferred animations from Walt Disney Animation Studios and Pixar Animation Studios, but the "critical acclaim" for these two films could see that come to an end.

-"The Wild Robot", DreamWorks Animation's adaptation of Peter Brown's novel about a service robot shipwrecked on an uninhabited island, received a "rapturous reception" at the Toronto Film Festival and stands as the odds-on favourite to win, said the LA Times.
+"The Wild Robot", DreamWorks Animation's adaptation of Peter Brown's novel about a service robot shipwrecked on an uninhabited island, received a "rapturous reception" at the Toronto Film Festival and is the LA Times' odds-on favourite to win.
 However, Gints Zilbalodis's "Flow", the tale of a cat whose home is devastated by a great flood, is "easily the year's best animated film".

 Documentary feature film